Attk4/wow-discord-rich-presence/README.md

 9. Edit the DiscordRichPresence.py file again, this time change `DEBUG` to 0, `DISCORD_CLIENT_ID` to your copied Client ID, `WOW_ICON` and `PLAYER_ICON` to the name of the icons without the extensions.

-10. You can now clean your window by typing _/drpclean_.
-On zone change it will appear automatically, then disappear after 5 seconds.
-If it fails to update, you can use _/drp_ to trigger this manually.
+10. You can now clean your window by typing **/drpclean**.
+On certain events (player login, zone change, revive) the squares will appear automatically, then disappear after 5 seconds.
+If it fails to update, you can use **/drp** to trigger this manually.

 From now on, you can double-click the DiscordRichPresence.py file and it will work by itself.
 Your rich presence will be updated automatically as long as the script is kept running.
 You can just create a shortcut to this script on your Desktop and open it every time you open WoW.